Menu

 Real Scenario

-A Michigan dispensary ordered 50,000 pop-top tubes from an overseas marketplace at $0.028/unit — saving $1,000 versus a certified supplier.
-During a CRA audit, the inspector tested the tubes on-site.
+A Michigan processor ordered 50,000 pop-top tubes from an overseas marketplace at $0.028/unit — saving $1,000 versus a certified supplier.
+During a CRA audit at one of their dispensary accounts, the inspector tested the tubes on-site.
 Three out of five opened without the required push-and-turn motion.
-The dispensary was cited, required to repackage all affected inventory, and flagged for follow-up inspection.
+The account was cited, required to repackage all affected inventory, and flagged for follow-up inspection.
 Total cost: $4,200 in labor + replacement packaging + production downtime.
 The $1,000 "savings" cost 4.2x more than it saved.

 Every HIGHER order ships with ASTM D3475 / 16 CFR 1700.20 certification documentation.
 Not a claim — the actual test report.
 This is the document you hand to an inspector during an audit.